JefferyLiu6/RiskOS/reports/validation_report.md

 The first reconciliation returned a high-severity discrepancy: the rubric-selected model had no scoring-ready artefact, so every downstream figure had come from the runner-up (F-018, remediated).
 The remaining discrepancies are genuine gaps, reported rather than closed.

-**Serving.** The scoring service takes no model path.
-It serves the model the inventory records as in use, refuses a candidate, an unapproved or lapsed approval, or an artefact whose manifest disagrees with the inventory, and returns the model id, version, approval status, conditions and recorded limitations with every score.
+**Serving.** The local scoring service does not take an arbitrary model path.
+It loads the model the inventory marks as in use, refuses a candidate, a missing/lapsed clearance, or an artefact whose manifest disagrees with the inventory, and returns model id, version, clearance status, conditions, and recorded limitations with each score.
+This is a demo control surface, not a production model store.

 ## 13. Findings register